Leadership For Public Purpose Classification

 2024 Cycle

-The 2024 cycle is the inaugural year for the Carnegie Elective Classification for Leadership for Public Purpose.
+The 2024 cycle was the inaugural year for the Carnegie Elective Classification for Leadership for Public Purpose.
 Explore the pioneering campuses classified in 2024, see the national landscape of leadership development, and gain a sense of the institutions shaping our future leaders.

 These are the classified campuses from the 2024 cycle: